 Audient iD44 is a premium quality, high-performance audio interface.
 It has 20 inputs and 24 outputs, Talkback, Dim, and Cut controls, and offers very low latency for better recording.
-Has metal construction and is a very well-built device.
-Also, it has high-quality, 24-bit, and 96kHz converters.
+Has metal construction, is a very well-built device, and has high-quality, 24-bit, and 96kHz converters.

-You can use Audient iD44 as a mic pre too.
-It includes four mic preamps with 60dB of gain.
-You can record instruments and vocals.
-Has XLR and headphone inputs too.
-Works with USB 2.0 and supports both – Windows and iOS.
+You can use Audient iD44 as a mic pre too because it includes four mic preamps with 60dB of gain and you can record high-quality instruments and vocal sounds.
+This audio interface has XLR and headphone inputs, works with USB 2.0, and supports both – Windows and iOS.
 Perhaps it’s the best audio interface for under $1000.